Rationale

 A) (3,0)

-Substituting (3,0) into the first equation gives 2(3) + 0 = 6, which is true.
-However, substituting it into the second equation results in 3 + 4(0) = 3, which is also true.
-Although it satisfies the first equation, it does not satisfy the second equation, thus making it an incorrect choice.
+Substituting (3,0) into the first equation gives 2(3) + 0 = 6, which satisfies it.
+However, substituting into the second equation yields 3 + 4(0) = 3, which is correct, but since it needs to satisfy both equations, (3,0) is not a solution to the system.

 B) (0,3)